lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 - Plugins and middlewares can be imported using named imports, in addition to the default exports:

   ```js
   import basePath from "lume/plugins/base_path.ts";
   // it's the same as
   import { basePath } from "lume/plugins/base_path.ts";
   ```

 - In server/watch mode, if a page is removed, it was removed in the `dest` folder.
-From now on, the page folder is also removed.
+From now on, the page folder will also removed.
 For example, removing the file `/about-us/index.html` removes also the folder`/about-us/` if it's empty.
-- Fixed some bugs of the file watcher on Windows.
+- Fixed some bugs in the file watcher on Windows.

-See the complete changelog file at:...
+See the complete changelog file at: